Image of an egg cell moving down the fallopian tube in the act of ovulation

 Ovulation and fertility tracking

 Being able to monitor ovulation and identifying when this happens in the menstrual cycle is key to fertility tracking.
 It has been used in age-old methods and can be harnessed by modern methods and new technology too.
-With this information, it’s possible to either prevent or plan a pregnancy as the fertile window reveals the best time to conceive or to use birth control to prevent pregnancy.
+With this information, it’s possible to either prevent or plan a pregnancy as the fertile window reveals the best time to conceive or when to use protection or abstain from sex to prevent pregnancy.

 Natural Cycles and ovulation